zowe/docs-site/docs/user-guide/install-zowe-smpe.md

     BYPASS(HOLDCLASS(HIPER)) .
      ..any other parameters documented in the program directory
     ```
-  * This method is requicker, but requires subsequent review of the Exception SYSMOD report produced by the REPORT ERRSYSMODS command to investigate any unresolved HIPERs.
-If you have received the latest HOLDDATA, you can also choose to use the REPORT MISSINGFIX command and specify Fix Ctegory IBM.PRODUCTINSTALL-REQUIREDSERVICE to investigate missing recommended service.
+  * This method is quicker, but requires subsequent review of the Exception SYSMOD report produced by the REPORT ERRSYSMODS command to investigate any unresolved HIPERs.
+If you have received the latest HOLDDATA, you can also choose to use the REPORT MISSINGFIX command and specify Fix Category IBM.PRODUCTINSTALL-REQUIREDSERVICE to investigate missing recommended service.

-  * If you byapss HOLDs during the installation of the FMIDs because fixing PTFs are not yet available, you can be notified when the fixing PTFs are availabile by using the APAR Status Tracking (AST) function of the ServiceLink or the APAR Tracking function of Resource Link.
+  * If you bypass HOLDs during the installation of the FMIDs because fixing PTFs are not yet available, you can be notified when the fixing PTFs are available by using the APAR Status Tracking (AST) function of the ServiceLink or the APAR Tracking function of Resource Link.

-2. After you take actions that are indieicated by the APPLY CHECK, remove the CHECK operand and run the job again to perform the APPLY.
+2. After you take actions that are indicated by the APPLY CHECK, remove the CHECK operand and run the job again to perform the APPLY.

 **Note:** The GROUPEXTENDED operand indicates the SMP/E applies all requisite SYSMODs.
 The requisite SYSMODS might be applicable to other functions.